Hank Lehvonen

-Henry "Hank" Lehvonen (born August 26, 1950) is a Canadian former professional ice hockey defenceman.
+Henry Kalevi Lehvonen (August 26, 1950 – July 20, 2022) was a Canadian professional ice hockey defenceman.
 He played four games in the National Hockey League for the Kansas City Scouts during the 1974–75 season, with the bulk of his career, which lasted from 1970 to 1982, in the minor International Hockey League.
 Selected by the Minnesota North Stars in the 1970 NHL Amateur Draft, Lehvonen spent three years in the minor leagues before he joined the expansion Scouts in 1974.
 After his stint in the NHL he spent three more seasons in the minors, and after a year away from playing moved to Finland in 1978, where he played a further four seasons before retiring.

+Lehvonen was of Finnish descent.
+He died in Florida on July 20, 2022, at the age of 71.